CUEXPO 2020

 Hosted by: Simon Fraser University

-Conference Organizers: Stephen Dooley and Michelle Nielson.
+Conference Organizers: Stephen Dooley, Executive Director and Dr. Michelle Nielson

 Theme: Citizen Solutions, Better World